varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 ---

-## ðŸŽ¸ CONGRATULATIONS ON REACHING LESSON 14!
+## 🎸 CONGRATULATIONS ON REACHING LESSON 14!

 **You've completed the free trial content!** This is a major milestone in your guitar journey.